 In addition to supplying LPG to domestic customers, wholesalers also export LPG procured from domestic refineries.
 Most of these wholesalers export LPG into the Southern African Development Community ("SADC") region, to countries like Zimbabwe, Namibia, Botswana, Zambia, Mozambique, Lesotho and Eswatini.
-However wholesalers wishing to export to these countries are faced with several regulatory hurdles as indicated in the Competition Commission Report.
-The Report listed hurdles such as the availability of LPG in South Africa, access to appropriate long-distance logistics, and export permits required by the International Trade Administration Commission ("ITAC") and the Department all of which impede the ability of wholesalers to penetrate external markets.
+However wholesalers wishing to export to these countries are faced with several regulatory hurdles.
+The Competition Commission Report (2017) listed hurdles such as the availability of LPG in South Africa, access to appropriate long-distance logistics, and export permits required by the International Trade Administration Commission ("ITAC") and the Department all of which impede the ability of wholesalers to penetrate external markets.
 In addition to naming these structural barriers to exporting, wholesalers also referred to loss of investment due to theft of cylinders as a factor that restrains exports.
+The theft of cylinders requires urgent attention from relevant enforcement authorities and/or regulators such as, the South African Police Services, Department of Employment and Labour, and the DMRE. to ensure that such practice does not persist, especially cross-border stealing of cylinders and illegal filling of cylinders.